When people visit your website but don’t register for your event, or leave before completing their registration, what do you do?

-Does this really work?
-“Yes.
-The decision to attend the conference is a highly considered purchase, especially in healthcare, where it may entail scheduling changes, and shifting coverage, in addition to travel plans.
-That decision process often isn’t made right on the spot,” he said.
-In the time between when they start thinking about it and when they complete the registration, ads that remind people about your deadlines and your content can go a long way towards converting those people into attendees.
+Does this type of exposure really work?
+“Yes," says Laudenslager.
+"The decision to attend a conference is a highly considered purchase, especially when it might entail scheduling changes and shifting workloads to others in addition to booking travel plans.
+That decision process often is not made right on the spot."
+In the time between when someone starts thinking about it and when he or she completes the registration, any ads that remind people about your event's content and sign-up deadlines can go a long way towards prodding those people to get across the finish line.

 • The event page.
-“Let’s be honest—we have all abandoned purchases online.
-You click out of there because you need more time to think about it.”
-Retarget with ads that tell non-converters to “Come back and learn more about our event.”
-For those who start but don’t get past the first page on the registration form, the message could be, “Hey, you started registering, don’t forget to finish.”
-For those who get all the way to the “enter payment” section before clicking out, the message could be, “We have almost all your information.
+“We have all abandoned purchases online," he notes.
+“You click out of there because you need some more time to think about it.”
+In light of this, you could retarget prospects as they browse the web with ads that telling them to “come back and learn more about all the interesting elements of our event.”
+For those who start to register but don’t get past the first page of the form, the message could be, “Hey, you started registering, don’t forget to finish.
+Here are some of the benefits of attending.”
+On the other hand, for those who get close to the “enter payment” section before clicking out, the message could be, “We have almost all the information we need from you.
 Here’s a discount if you finish right now.”

 Create Targeted Campaign Landing Pages

 While most events' email campaigns direct people to the event's main web page, Laudenslager suggests analyzing each prospect's behavioral data so you can present only the information that’s most relevant to that prospect.
 “You don’t need to distract them with a bunch of other information or risk them clicking off into a tangential area,” he says.
 For purposes of leveraging assets such as content marketing and others to deliver a strong retargeting experience, you want to drive those users to specific campaign pages that have a singular focus on conversion.